 Please make sure to subscribe or register to our blog for all notifications!

 Maybe the first time you saw it, it was on an indoor domestic cat.
 Or, perhaps you were watching a nature documentary and saw a shark attacking its prey, and its eye appeared to turn white or gray.
-It is not a defective eyelid, it is a protective piece of some animal's anatomy that protects one of their most valuable assets, their eyes.
+It is not a defective eyelid, it is a protective piece of some animals' anatomy that protects some of their most valuable assets, their eyes.

 What is it?
 It is the nictitating membrane.